Key Takeaway

 Can B12 help with semaglutide fatigue?

 If your fatigue is related to low B12 levels, then yes, supplementing can help.
-B12 plays a key role in energy production at the cellular level.
-However, fatigue during semaglutide treatment can have multiple causes, including reduced calorie intake and dehydration.
+B12 matters in energy production at the cellular level.
+But fatigue during semaglutide treatment can have multiple causes, including reduced calorie intake and dehydration.
 A blood test can determine whether B12 is part of the picture. why am I tired on semaglutide

 How much B12 should I take with semaglutide?

 For general maintenance, 500 to 1,000 mcg of oral or sublingual B12 daily is typical.
-If you are deficient, your provider may recommend a higher dose or B12 injections to restore levels more quickly.
+If you're deficient, your provider may recommend a higher dose or B12 injections to restore levels more quickly.
 Follow your provider's guidance based on your lab results.

 Does semaglutide interact with any vitamins?

-Semaglutide does not have direct interactions with standard vitamins and minerals.
+Semaglutide doesn't have direct interactions with standard vitamins and minerals.
 The main concern is indirect: slowed gastric emptying may delay absorption of oral supplements, and reduced food intake can lower nutrient levels over time.
 A well-rounded supplement plan helps address both concerns. supplements to take with semaglutide

 Can I take a B-complex instead of standalone B12?